Table of Contents

 The 2026 event is expected to feature workshops led by international artists.
 This would offer a deeper dive into the genre.
 Expect a sophisticated, outdoor setting.
 The music is the absolute star here.
 Look for new Western and Indian classical collaborations.

-Sophisticated, cool, and smooth.
+Sophisticated, cool, and smooth places, then this one is for you.
 It’s an immersive experience in world-class musicianship.
 This is perfect for those who want to relax and listen deeply.

 12. Independence Rock, Mumbai